Annual Alliance Report

-- Region V Alliance Program Manager, Region V
+- Andres Saldana, Region V Alliance Program Manager, Region V

 Consulate General of the Ecuador

-- May 12 2016: An Implementation Team Meeting was held at the office of OSHA on May 12, 2016.
-Participants: Darnell Crenshaw, Chicago Assistant Regional Administrator, Andres Saldana, Regional Safety & Health Manager, and Lisa Scialaro, Region V Labor Liaison, and Catalina Landivar, Vice Consul of Ecuador.
+- An in person meeting was held on August 12, 2017.
+Participants: Andres Saldana, Regional Safety & Health Manager and Catalina Landivar, Vice Consul of Ecuador.
 The group reviewed the outcome of the collaboration since the Alliance was signed, and discussed opportunities to build on the work done.

 Training and Education

-- Contacts established with Region V Susan Harwood Grantees allowed the Consulate of Ecuador to host three training sessions on safety in the workplace and employer--employees’ rights and responsibilities:
+- Contacts established with Region V Susan Harwood Grantees allowed the Consulate of Ecuador to host two training sessions on safety in the workplace and employer--employees' rights and responsibilities:

-- February 27 & 28: OSHA 10 Training for Construction Workers
+- February 11 & 12: OSHA 10 Training for Construction and Landscaping Workers.

 - The Chicago Regional Office and Vice Consul of Ecuador continue to participate in several worker rights roundtable discussions on developing and implementing strategies to connect more effectively various federal and state agencies with vulnerable workers.